 Most of the countries that use nuclear-generated electricity do not have sufficient domestic uranium supply to fuel their reactors and therefore they secure the majority of their required uranium supply by entering into medium-term and long-term contracts with foreign uranium producers and other suppliers.
 Remaining supplies are secured through spot purchases of uranium.
+It is estimated that about 90% of all long-term supply contracts between uranium producers and energy generating companies expire by the end of 2020.

-The long-term contract price for uranium is reported on a monthly basis by Ux Consulting.
-The long-term uranium price was U\$\\$32.00/lb at December 31, 2018 being slightly higher than the price of U\$\\$31.00/lb as at December 31, 2017.
+The long-term uranium price was US\$32.50/lb at December 31, 2019 being slightly higher than the price of US\$32.00/lb as at December 31, 2018.
 Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.

 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium ended on December 31, 2018 at US\$28.50 compared with US\$23.75 at the end of 2017.
-The market for uranium is strengthening in recent months and has been attributed to the reduction in production targets by the major producers and an increase in demand (current and mid-term).
-There is substantial industry commentary that supports a continued improvement in the spot price which is currently projected to reach US\$30.00 this calendar year.
+The spot price for uranium on December 31, 2019 was US\$24.93/lb compared with US\$27.75/lb on December 31, 2018.
+There is industry commentary that supports a continued improvement in the spot price.